 Primary Responsibilities for Health and Wellness Coordinator include:

-Train, support, and provide feedback to teachers involved in health education across the divisions.
+Provide professional supports and feedback to teachers involved in health education across the divisions.

-Well-versed in the full scope of developmental stages from lower school to high school with a preference for teaching experience at those various levels.
+Well-versed in the full scope of developmental stages with a preference for teaching experience at those various levels.